kimh/clojure-by-example/source/index.md

 <br>

-To check if a value is contained in a set, use `contains?`.
+To check if a value is contained in the set, use `contains?`.

-## Check if a set is part of other set
+## Subset?

 ```clojure
 user=>  (clojure.set/subset? #{1 2} #{1 2 3 4})